mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 -   Padding="{StaticResource StandardItemPadding}"
 ```

-With these changes now complete, the XAML on our two pages is now more consistent, has had duplication removed, and will be easier to modify in the future.
+With these changes now complete, the XAML on our two pages is now more consistent, is without duplication, and will be easier to modify in the future.

 For the final section in this part, let's look at one of the most common places to use strings within an app: the displayed text.